 These sunrise sessions take place in Ponce Inlet.
 There is a $10 parking fee ($20 for a 1 year pass).
 It's a beautiful place, you could even plan on staying and enjoy the beach after your session!
 The location is called Lighthouse Point Park, and the address is 5000 South Atlantic Ave.
 Ponce Inlet, FL (please know exactly where this is - this is NOT the actual lighthouse.)

 Please come a bit early to your session.
 Please be at the beach ready before your session starts.
 This will ensure the time runs smoothly.
 I will not cut into another family's session if you're late, so it would cut out of your time.
 The sun can get out of control quick at sunrise, so there's not much wiggle room for the last session.
-There is a "long" walk from the parking lot to the beach, so please keep that in mind.
+There is a "long" walk from the parking lot to the beach, so please keep that in mind (about 5 minutes).
 On your walk, if you walk through the sand, please be cautious of rocks.
-PLEASE, PLEASE, PLEASE wear bug spray.
-Put it on before you leave your house/hotel, and then again as soon as you arrive.
-If the no-see-ums are anything like they were last year, your family will be miserable after the session when you realize that they have eaten you alive.
-I forgot to wear bug spray once and they started biting me as soon as I got out of my car and I had over 30 bites.
+You can either take the sandy path or the boardwalk to the beach.
+You will meet me at the water.
+PLEASE, PLEASE, PLEASE wear bug spray/lotion.
+The no-see-ums are out in full force about 90% of the time.
+We might get lucky not to have any, but they are usually there.

 There are usually a few photographers there at sunrise.
 I will be the crazy lady running around and talking loudly.